Miduwu/easy-api-docs/docs/functions/$arrayReverse.md

-# $arrayJoin
+# $arrayReverse
-Get the array elements in a separator.
+Reverses the elements orden of an array.

 ### Parameters:
 | Name               | Type                | Description                                  | Optional |